Foster Care Programs

 - Services to birth/legal parents (and other potential permanent caregivers) aimed at achieving permanency for children through reunification with birth/legal parents, adoption, or permanent legal custodianship

 - Services to prepare youth aged 14 years and older for independent living.

 Kin refers to any individual who has a relationship with the child or the child’s family.
-This individual can be related to the child through blood or marriage or be a godparent as recognized by the church, or be an influential part of the child’s life.
-Delta believes in maintaining family ties as much as possible in order to best meet the child’s needs and is proud to offer Kinship Foster Care, so that children can benefit from remaining with members of their extended family.
-During this time families recieive caseworker counseling to aid all parties in their transition to permanency.
+This individual can be related to the child through blood or marriage.
+In addition, they might be a godparent as recognized by the church, or be an influential part of the child’s life.
+Delta believes in maintaining family ties as much as possible in order to best meet the child’s needs.
+Consequently, we are proud to offer Kinship Foster Care, so children can benefit from remaining with members of their extended family.
+During this time families receive caseworker counseling to aid all parties in their transition to permanency.

 Delta provides foster care services in Montgomery, Bucks, Delaware, and Philadelphia counties.
 Contact one of our foster care specialists for more information.

 If children enter care with physical and developmental struggles, they may be eligible for Delta’s Medical Foster Care (MFC) Program.
 MFC focuses attention on the immediate and long-term health, well-being, and safety of the children in care.
 MFC meets the special needs of children who have medical conditions that require daily care and monitoring.

 Children eligible for MFC may be: